bvalosek/ggj-2014/README.md

-# Global Game Jam 2014
-## RELATIVITY
+# RELATIVITY

-## Overview

-### The Game
+## The Game

 RELATIVITY allows the user to collect spirit orbs, which cause a shift in perspective.
-Everytime the user collects an orb, he or she leaves behind the previous orb and no longer sees the walls and orbs of the current color.
+Every time the user collects an orb, he or she leaves behind the previous orb and no longer sees the walls and orbs of the current color.

 We as players therefore see things not as they are but as we are, and throughout the game the world changes as we change.

 The objective is to complete levels as efficiently as possible by switching orbs the fewest number of times.

-### To Play
+## To Play

-* A recent Chrome Browser on Windows, Linux, or Mac
+* A recent Google Chrome Browser on Windows, Linux, or Mac
-* To start the game, open release/index.html
+* To start the game, open release/index.html in Chrome
 * HTML5/JS game (no flash)
 * Use arrow keys or W-A-S-D to navigate

-### The Crew
+## The Crew

 * Derek Ensign
 * [Katie Ensign](http://github.com/katieensign)
 * Nick Marra
 * [Dillon Shook](http://github.com/dshook)
 * [Brandon Valosek](http://github.com/bvalosek)

+## Overview

 ### The Stack